-- 7.4F.1 Fund the planning, design, construction and operation of a demonstration project for the development of portable adult collection and holding facilities and juvenile acclimation and release facilities.
-The project should build on the earlier work funded by Bonneville1 and other relevant information and experience.
+7.4F.1 Fund the planning, design, construction and operation of a demonstration project for the development of portable adult collection and holding facilities and juvenile acclimation and release facilities.
+The project should build on the earlier work funded by Bonneville and other relevant information and experience.
 The project should be initiated in 1991, with facilities in place in 1992.
-Report on this measure annually as part of report on measure 7.4O.1. - 7.4F.2 Fund additional demonstration projects identified in the coordinated habitat and production process.
+Report on this measure annually as part of report on measure 7.4O.1.